-Up next is the KGB Leech fly fishing pattern ... and this one is quickly becoming one of our favourite leech patterns for both early spring and late fall fly fishing in the BC Interior!
+Up next is the KGB Leech fly fishing pattern … and this one is quickly becoming one of our favourite leech fly patterns for both early spring and late fall fly fishing in the BC Interior!

-Over the last few years we've been trialing different leech patterns to compliment the proven Triple F leech.
-Now don't get us wrong, the Triple F Leech is an awesome BC Interior fly fishing pattern, but hey one can never have too many leech patterns right!
-So, one evening while flipping through Philip Rowley's book, Fly Patterns for Stillwater: A Study of Trout Entomology and Tying, we came across "Glenn's Leech".
-We liked it right away for a couple of reasons; 1) the rabbit strip tail would be much more durable than the Triple F's marabou and 2) it's scud hook platform seemed more applicable for micro leeches.
+Over the last few years we’ve been trialing different leech patterns to complement the proven Triple F leech.
+Now don’t get us wrong, the Triple F Leech is an awesome BC Interior fly fishing pattern, but hey one can never have too many leech patterns right!
+So, one evening while flipping through Philip Rowley’s book, Fly Patterns for Stillwater: A Study of Trout Entomology and Tying, we came across “Glenn’s Leech”.
+We liked it right away for a couple of reasons; 1) the rabbit strip tail should be more durable than the Triple F’s marabou and 2) it’s scud hook platform seemed more applicable for micro leeches.

 Well I’m sure you clicked on this post to learn how to tie a productive BC interior fly fishing leech pattern and not to hear us ramble on about its origin so, with out further a do, here’s the recipe …….